andyfischer/blink1_monitor/README.md

 to an absolute path pointing to the build/blink1_monitor file on your disk.

+Copy the modified .plist file to your ~/Library/LaunchAgents directory.

 4) Restart the computer, or just run these commands:

     launchctl load paulhodge.blink1_monitor.plist